How to Stop Chasing Riding Lesson Payments

 - Income reports: real-time view of what's been received, what's outstanding, and who owes what — without reconciling a bank statement against a spreadsheet

 The result is that payment chasing largely disappears.
-The thousands of pounds that used to slip through the cracks each year stop slipping.
+Revenue that used to slip through the cracks is captured automatically.
 The occasional edge case still needs a conversation, but the weekly admin grind of tracking who's paid becomes a thing of the past.

 Is this hard to set up?

-With Equestrian Systems, no. GoCardless and Stripe are both integrated — you connect your accounts and the payment options become available within the platform automatically.
+With Equestrian Systems, no. Synapto is fully integrated — you connect your account and card payments become available within the platform automatically.
 There's no technical work involved on your end.
-Customers are guided through setting up a Direct Debit mandate when they register, and the whole thing runs in the background from that point on.
+Customers simply pay when they book, and the whole thing runs in the background from that point on.

-If you're currently on a system that handles bookings but not payments, or you're taking bank transfers and manually reconciling them, it's worth working out what that's actually costing you — in time, in processing fees, and in the money that quietly disappears when nobody checks whether a lesson was ever paid for.
+If you're currently on a system that handles bookings but not payments, or you're taking bank transfers and manually reconciling them, it's worth considering the cost — in time, in processing fees, and in the revenue that quietly disappears when nobody checks whether a lesson was ever paid for.

 “Amazing quality, and for affordable prices.
 Jack has been on hand to adapt any features on the booking system — he has developed everything from scratch making it very personal to the riding centre.
 Highly recommend.”